Electrical Burns and Injuries

 Electrical burns and injuries are the result electrical currents passing through the body.
 Temporary or permanent damage can occur to the skin, tissues, and major organs.
 Extent of the damage depends on the strength and duration of the electrical current.

 Electrical burns and injuries result from accidental contact with exposed parts of electrical appliances, wiring, or lightning strikes.

 Appliance or wiring injuries may occur when:

-- Children biting on electrical cords
+- Children bite on electrical cords

-- Dropping a plugged-in appliance into water
+- A plugged-in appliance is dropped into water

 - Visible burns on the skin